Habitat Enhancement Effectiveness – Biological Monitoring & Evaluation VII

 To date this project has been predominantly the physical monitoring component complementary of the CTUIR Biomonitoring Plan with site level fish and macroinvertebrate response monitoring.
 Current monitoring includes Columbia Habitat Monitoring and BPA programmatic Action Effectiveness Monitoring (AEM) habitat monitoring protocols in combination with biological data to provide detailed site scale fish/habitat relationship information comparable on a regional level.
 Continued emphasis on monitoring the physical limiting factors addressed by CTUIR restoration actions is critical in informing managers and implementers for guiding future restoration efforts.

-Proposed work for 2019 includes continued site level habitat monitoring of three sample locations within Meacham Creek (permanent technician time funded by BPA, training funded by PCSRF).
+Work in 2019 included continued site level habitat monitoring of three sample locations within Meacham Creek (permanent technician time funded by BPA, training funded by PCSRF).
 Juvenile salmonid abundance surveys at each sample site during summer and fall seasons (permanent technicians funded by BPA).
 Collaboration of redd abundance surveys for spring Chinook and summer steelhead conducted throughout the Meacham tributary March-September (permanent technicians funded by BPA).
 Continuation of Meacham macroinvertebrate study through OSU subcontract (PCSRF funded).
-Continuation of the CHaMP/PHaMS methodology review and metric comparison with collecti
+Continuation of the CHaMP/PHaMS methodology review and metric comparison with collection and processing of data (PCSRF funded).

 Project Benefit